Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Small footprint fits where a full sofa can’t
+• Small footprint that fits where a full sofa cannot

 Who it is best for

-• Anyone who wants quick setup and straightforward furniture
+• Anyone who wants a simple convertible piece with quick setup

 Where it falls short